11ty/11ty-website/docs/data.md

   // Note: this will include your input directory path!
   inputPath: "./current/page/myFile.md",

-  // Eleventy internals
-  // You probably won’t use `outputPath`: `url` is more useful.
   // Depends on your output directory (the default is _site)
+  // You probably won’t use this: `url` is better.
   outputPath: "./_site/current/page/myFile/index.html"
 };
 ```